Road traffic accident claims

 - Report the incident to your insurers: and start your claim as soon as possible, complete with all of the details gathered at the scene

-In this event, your insurer may make you an early offer of compensation for any injuries, but bear in mind that you are .
-The majority of Slater and Gordon clients claim compensation on a, so there is no financial risk in doing so.
+In this event, your insurer may make you an early offer of compensation for any injuries, but bear in mind that you are free to take impartial legal advice before you accept your insurers offer.

 Really helpful and always on the other side of the phone if needed.
 Quick and easy service.
 Ashley